Powercoders-Switzerland/2021-1-web-dev/03-react/Readme.md

 - `done` (a boolean),
 - `title` (a string).

-The `created` attribute will hold the _timestamp_ of the creation time of the item and will be used as ID.
+The `created` attribute will hold the _timestamp_ of the creation time of the item and will be used as a unique ID.
 See [`Date.now()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now).

 ### <em class="type">Step 3</em> `State` type